Monday, January 25, 2010

 -move over passenger Recaro and sport wheel and rear sway bar rest of black interior

--rebuild front and rear suspension on the cores removed from the parts car, including getting the Bilsteins rebuilt and new bushings all around.
+rear suspension on the cores removed from the parts car, including getting the Bilsteins rebuilt and new bushings all around.
 This is next up, soooo feel free to offer parts and/or help, or as a last resort, advice.

 Future projects....